containernetworking/cni/Documentation/flannel.md

 * `name` (string, required): the name of the network
 * `type` (string, required): "flannel"
 * `subnetFile` (string, optional): full path to the subnet file written out by flanneld.
 Defaults to /run/flannel/subnet.env
-* `stateDir` (string, optional): path to directory where plugin will store generated network configuration files.
+* `dataDir` (string, optional): path to directory where plugin will store generated network configuration files.
 Defaults to `/var/lib/cni/flannel`
 * `delegate` (dictionary, optional): specifies configuration options for the delegated plugin.

 flannel plugin will always set the following fields in the delegated plugin configuration: